Intermittent fasting – questions & answers

 I don’t advise fasting during pregnancy or breast feeding.
-Short term (<24 hrs) fasts are OK, but definitely not longer term fasts.
+Short term (<24 hrs) fasts may be OK for some, but definitely not longer term fasts.
 There is a concern of nutrient deficiency which I think far outweighs any potential benefit.

 How should intermittent fasting be used in conjunction with resistance training to maximize muscle growth and fat burning?